 - Santos, Joseph M. 2013.
 "Trading grain now and then: The relative performance of early grain-futures markets" Applied Economics 45:287--298.

 - Santos, Joseph M. 2012.
 "What's so special about inflation targeting?
 A comparative analysis of Canadian and US monetary policies'' American Review of Canadian Studies 42:257-275.

-- “The Value of Government-Sponsored Enterprise Status: The Case of Farmer Mac” Western Economic Association International Conference, 6/29-7/03/2016, Portland, OR.
+- “The Value of Government-Sponsored Enterprise Status: The Case of Farmer Mac” Western Economic Association International Conference, 6/29-7/03/2016, Portland, Oregon.

-- “Valuing Government Sponsorship of Agricultural Lending” 2016 Farm Credit System and Agricultural Finance Workshop, Federal Reserve Bank of Kansas City, 4/12-4/13/2016, Kansas City, MO.
+- “Valuing Government Sponsorship of Agricultural Lending” 2016 Farm Credit System and Agricultural Finance Workshop, Federal Reserve Bank of Kansas City, 4/12-4/13/2016, Kansas City, Missouri.

 - “Central Bank Credibility and the Persistence of Supply Shocks” 49th Annual Conference of the Canadian Economics Association, 5/28-5/31/2015, Toronto, Ontario, Canada.

 - “The Origins of Contemporary Canadian Monetary Policy” 48th Annual Conference of the Canadian Economics Association, 05/29-6/1/2014, Vancouver, British Columbia, Canada.

 - “Harvesting Expectations: What Commodity Prices Reveal about the Credibility of Monetary Policy” Western Economic Association International Conference, 06/27-07/01/2014, Denver, Colorado.

 - “Did IT work?
 Measuring the performance of Canadian monetary policy” 47th Annual Conference of the Canadian Economics Association, 5/30-6/02/2013, HEC Montréal, Québec, Canada.